krmanik/Anki-xiehanzi/README.md

  ## Disclaimer
  This implemention is in javascript.
-It works because the of Ankidroid use Android Webview for flashcard review.
+It works because the of Ankidroid uses Android Webview for flashcard review.
+It is just
+ implementation of HanziWriter in Anki and AnkiDroid.
+It may not work in some devices.
+Please make backups of your AnkiDroid decks before importing xiehanzi hsk decks.

  ## Contribution
  Any contribution will be appreciated.